miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - [x] set up integration tests to do the right things ...
     - [x] set the domain name in tests
     - [x] wrap the HTTP verbs with `while_untenanted`
-  - [ ] allow the creation of tenants within transactional tests if we can?
+  - [x] allow the creation of tenants within transactional tests
-    - either by cleaning up properly (hard)
-    - or by providing a test helper that does `ensure ...
-Tenant.destroy`

 ## Caching